-Subgrantees must enter into a Grant Distribution Agreement (GDA) with the Department.
-Additionally, subgrantees of grant funds must comply with post-award monitoring and reporting requirements to maintain continued eligibility for disbursement of grant funds.
-See Section 7 for more details.
+Subgrantees must enter into a Grant Distribution Agreement (GDA) with WVDED.
+Additionally, subgrantees must comply with reporting requirements and post-award monitoring to maintain continued eligibility for disbursement of grant funds.
+See Sections 7.10 and 7.12, respectively, for more details.